GabrielEstefanski/murlang/README.md

 ## Acknowledgments

 - Inspired by the Murlocs from World of Warcraft
-- Built with Rust's amazing ecosystem
+- Powered by Rust’s incredible ecosystem
 - Thanks to all contributors who make Murlang more Murloc-like!

 ## MRGLGLGLGL!